 \subsection{Gustavson method}

-The Gustavson method~\cite{gustavson} for columns multiplies two sparse matrices $A$ and $B$, that is, computes $C=A\times B$, where $A$ is a matrix of size $m_A\times n_A$ and $B$ is a matrix of size $n_A\times n_B$.
-This method considers each $C$ column as a linear combination of $A$ columns.
+The Gustavson method~\cite{gustavson} for columns multiplies two sparse matrices $A$ and $B$, that is, computes $C=A\times B$, where $A$ is a matrix of size $m_A\times n_A$ and $B$ is a matrix of size $n_A\times n_B$. \shepherd{We represent these matrices using the Compressed Sparse Column (CSC) format~\cite{CSC_ref}.
+For example, for matrix $B$ with $NNZ$ non-zero elements, the CSC format stores the matrix using 3 arrays: \begin{itemize} \item one array \textit{values} of size $NNZ$ that stores the value of each non-zero element; \item one array \textit{row\_indices} of size $NNZ$ that stores the corresponding row index of each non-zero element;. \item one array \textit{column\_pointers} of size $n_B+1$ containing indices that correspond to the beginning of each column in the two previous arrays.
+The first cell always contains 0, and the last cell always contains $NNZ$. \end{itemize} With the CSC format, the order in which elements are stored in \textit{values} and \textit{row\_indices} is not important in the same column, but the columns have to be stored in the order so that \textit{column\_pointers}[i+1]-\textit{colum\_pointers}[i] always corresponds to the number of non-zero elements in column i. } This method considers each $C$ column as a linear combination of $A$ columns.
 More formally, to compute column $j$ of $C$, the algorithm multiplies each non-zero element $B_{kj}$ by column $k$ of $A$ and accumulate these values.
 Figure~\ref{fig.gustavson} provides an example of the Gustavson method considering $4\times4$ matrices.
 This example computes the second column of $C$ by i) multiplying the first of column of $A$ by the $B_{01}$ coefficient, which has a numerical value of 1, and the third column of $A$ by the $B_{03}$ coefficient; and ii) obtaining the final $C$ column by adding the two columns obtained in the first step.